Welcome to the

 Born in 1768, Maria Edgeworth embarked on her literary journey during her late teenage years.
 Over the years she essentially invented the regional novel and deeply influenced literary giants like Sir Walter Scott and Jane Austen.

 Our different membership options offer you the opportunity to become part of a community, a friend and supporter and get a deeper sense of our work and collection.
-Members enjoy exclusive content, priority and discounted/free access to events and workshops.
+Additionally, members enjoy exclusive content, priority and discounted/free access to events and workshops.
 By becoming a member, you are also supporting the preservation of our heritage and the future of the Centre.

 We are located